gopinathsjsu/team-project-the-a-four/ProjectArifacts/ProjectJournal.md

 - **What tasks are blocked waiting on another team member?** None
 - **XP Core Value:** Communication

+### Sprint 5:
+- **What tasks did I work on / complete?** Created mock up for user Profile.
+Created Admin dashboard mock up
+- **What am I planning to work on next?** Next, I am planing to connect frontend with backend and perform API calls.
+- **What tasks are blocked waiting on another team member?** None
+- **XP Core Value:** Communication

+### Sprint 6:
+- **What tasks did I work on / complete?** Attempted to make all pages dynamic.
+- **What am I planning to work on next?** Next, I am planing to work on Create booking page.
+- **What tasks are blocked waiting on another team member?** Facing difficulty to connect to APIs due to security errors(looking in it)
+- **XP Core Value:** Communication

 ## Mohammed Tuba Ahmed
 ### Sprint 1 -
 - What tasks did I work on / complete?